hpc-syspros-basics/hpc-syspros-basics.github.io/HPC_Basics_menu/Node_Health_Check/Installing_NHC.md

 ## Verifying installation

-After following the above installation steps the script, `nhc`,  will be installed as `/usr/sbin/nhc`, the configuration file and check scripts in `/etc/nhc`, and the helper scripts in `/usr/libexec/nhc`.
+After following the above installation steps the script will be installed as `/usr/sbin/nhc`, the configuration file and check scripts in `/etc/nhc`, and the helper scripts in `/usr/libexec/nhc`.

 ---
 ## References